spgennard/vscode_cobol/README.md

 | ![alt text](images/switch2bitlang.png) | ![alt text](images/switch2mf.png) |
 |                                        |                                   |

-When a user chooses to change to the *Micro Focus COBOL* extension via the editors language dropdown button this extension will ensure the language server is enabled.
+When a user chooses to change to the *Rocket COBOL* extension via the editors language dropdown button this extension will ensure the language server is enabled.

 Or you can use the *COBOL: Enforce extension via file.associations* command.

 ![alt text](images/enforce_command.png)

-The language *COBOL* is this extension and lower-case *cobol* is the *Micro Focus COBOL* extension.
+The language *COBOL* is this extension and lower-case *cobol* is the *Rocket COBOL* extension.

 If this behavior is not desired, then the setting ```coboleditor.enable_microfocus_lsp_when_active``` can be set to false or alternatively you can disable one of the extensions on a per-workspace basis or you have a scenario then the use of [profiles](https://code.visualstudio.com/docs/editor/profiles) is another mechanism that can isolate extensions from each other.